eMapR/TimeSync-Plus/README.md

-Once running it will prompt you to find the locations of the config text file ()and the location of the observations.geojson with file path dialog boxes.
+Once running it will prompt you to find the locations of the config text file and the location of the observations.geojson with file path dialog boxes.
+The geojson file is in the TimeSync folder where the images are.
 Once completed a sql database will be located in the base directory.

 ------